lauralifts/loadmgt-workshop/circuitbreaking/demo-retries/README.md

 Restore the error rate to 0: http://localhost:9092/config?latency=1000&error_rate=0

 You should see the rate of 5xx responses drop on the graph, and the circuit breaker will close.
+Again, you may need to restart the downstream container due to connection exhaustion issues.